stygio/DeepFake-Detection/README.md

 # Project Contents

-* networks/ - definitions for different types of pytorch networks to be tested
+* models/ - definitions for different types of pytorch models to be tested

 * tools/ - module of tools/functions created for the purpose of the project